Conception date vs intercourse date explained

 When should I test?

-Home urine tests are most reliable on or after the first missed period because hCG rises only after implantation.
-See day-by-day performance in the Pregnancy Test Accuracy Calculator.
+Home urine tests are most reliable on or after the first missed period, because hCG rises only after implantation.
+Testing very early can give a false negative, even if conception has occurred.

 Worried about a specific encounter?